arexbold/TripleBondChallenge/README.md

   - You are allowed to go back into a Dungeon if you have cleared it but you are not allowed to fight any trainers you left behind.
 - Moves, abilities, evolutions (same typing), stats, etc are all randomized.
 - Forced evos for enemy mons at level 30.
+- Gym leaders, bosses, and Elite Four trainers have held items.

 ### QOL Updates and Features
 - Tracker changes so that you can cycle through your party of mons really easily with pressing Select.